Improving good governance and public participation in the forestry sector

 The project targets the population in the two pilot provinces Papua and West Papua.
 It concentrates on three areas:

-Developing the abilities of provincial and local state actors who administer and control the forest.
-They learn to streamline planning, to map and license procedures according to the law, and to work with local communities to raise awareness about their economic chances and social rights.
+- Supporting the development of skills and knowledge of provincial and local state actors, whose tasks and duties are to administer and control the forest, streamline planning, mapping, and licensing procedures according to the law, and work with local communities to inform the local population about their economic chances and social rights.